bplaut/caution-when-ood-llm/README.md

 Currently, results_analysis.ipynb is not called by the scripts and must be run separately.

 # Resource requirements
 We used NVIDIA RTX A6000 GPUs for our experiments, which has 48GB RAM.
 If you are using a GPU with less RAM, you may need to reduce the batch sizes in run_qa_tests.sh.
 Storing the models on disk also takes a lot of space, with the smallest (Yi 6B) taking up 12 GB, and the largest (Llama 3 70B) taking up 132 GB.
-With two A6000 GPUs, it took us about three weeks to run all of the experiments from start to finish: fourteen models X five datasets X 6000 questions X two prompt phrasings.
+With two A6000 GPUs, it took us about three weeks to run all of the zero-shot experiments from start to finish: fourteen models X 21,407 questions across five datasets X two prompt phrasings.
+Running the analogous one-shot experiments took about four weeks.

-# Output files
-In addition to the code required to run the experiments, we have also included the output files: the main_results directory contains the raw results and the stat_tests_output contains the results of the statistical analysis.